01 August 2024

 Hiddenness and Anonymity:

 You ask about hermits remaining hidden and anonymous.
 Let me be clear, hiddenness is not mentioned in c 603, the normative legislative text defining this form of life for the Church.
-It is part of a descriptive (rather than legislative) section of the Catechism of the Catholic Church and refers to a major dimension of the heart of the hermit's life with and in Christ.
+It is part of a descriptive section of the Catechism of the Catholic Church that is not legislative and refers to a major dimension of the heart of the hermit's life with and in Christ.
 I have written here a number of times regarding hiddenness including my sense that it is a derivative characteristic and also that it has more to do with one's life and ministry being hidden in Christ rather than open as it is in apostolic ministry so I would invite you to check these posts out.
 As far as anonymity goes, that is neither required nor even necessarily a value of c 603 life.
-Remember that c 603 defines and governs a public vocation with public rights and obligations.
+Remember that c 603 defines and governs a public vocation defined by public rights and obligations.
+(These rights and obligations give a public vocation its character as public!)
 If one wishes to remain anonymous for some good reason (say for safety's sake), one is still responsible for at least making clear in what diocese one was professed and remains in good standing.
 (One's bona fides must be made known to whatever extent one claims to be a Catholic hermit living eremitical life in the Church's name.)

 If one refuses to do this much, or truly cannot for safety's sake, for example, then I would argue one should not be doing other activities in public either (including online videos).
 This is particularly true so long as one represents oneself as a Catholic hermit, diocesan hermit, consecrated hermit, consecrated religious, and the like.
 All of these are public and ecclesial vocations entered with public profession.
 They all imply both a specific content, along with ecclesial "vetting" and the right to minister in specified ways in the name of the church.
 The people to whom one ministers (i.e., speaks, writes, teaches, opines, preaches, etc.) have a right to know with what authority (generally speaking) this occurs, and thus too, to what extent (again, generally speaking) one can be trusted with the precious dimensions and vulnerabilities of one's life.